Our People

 Lisa Draper has been involved with Community Philanthropy in a leadership capacity for many years.
 She is passionate about philanthropy and is committed to the Jewish community’s strength and success.
 Lisa has held numerous leadership roles at UJA Federation of Greater Toronto and in the general community, including Chair of the Jewish Foundation Of Greater Toronto, Chair of UJA Federation Annual Campaign and has served as a member of the board of UJA Federation of Greater Toronto, Sinai Health Foundation, Save a Child’s Heart and Israel Bonds, Women’s Division, CIJA Toronto and Baycrest Foundation.
 Lisa is married to Philip Draper, and has 3 grown children and is a proud grandmother of 5.

-Jay Feldman, secretary
+Jay Feldman, Vice Chair

 Jay Feldman is president of Riverpoint Consulting Inc., an independent advisory practice formed to assist family businesses in working through issues pertaining to communications, governance and succession.
 He is also CEO of Southdown Builders Limited, a family business active in the ownership, development and operation of real estate.
 Prior to starting RiverPoint, Jay was a partner at the law firm Goodmans LLP, where he focussed on the areas of banking and finance, private equity, family business and hospitality.
-Jay has served on the boards and executive committees of the Camp Winston Foundation and Robbins Hebrew Academy and serves as a director of Neshama Hospice.
+Jay has served on the boards and executive committees of the Camp Winston Foundation and Robbins Hebrew Academy and serves as Vice Chair of Neshama Hospice.

-Mindy Herman, chair
+Mindy Herman, Chair

 Mindy Herman has extensive experience in the field of mental health and counselling.
 Following a 25-year career in social services, Mindy ran a private practice as a rehabilitation consultant specializing in vocational assessment, treatment and advocacy for those with acquired brain injuries.
 She has completed training in hospice palliative care through Circle of Care as well as spiritual care training through Baycrest Health Sciences, where she is currently a spiritual care volunteer.
 Mindy was selected by the Ontario Palliative Care Network to participate in a recent strategic session to generate recommendations for the enhancement of palliative care delivery in Ontario.
 She was also one of the original members of the board of directors of Save A Child’s Heart, and served as chair of the board for Hillcrest Progressive School.
 Mindy serves as chair of the board of directors of Neshama Hospice.